 Addressing Common Objections

-Most people will brush this off.
+"This is too obvious."
+Most people brush this off.
 But if it's obvious, are you shipping on time?
-The reality is that it is easy to implement something complex and incredibly hard to get to simple.
-Release First is a simple solution to a hard problem — but simple is not always easy, because behavior change is required.
+Building complexity is easy; getting to simple is incredibly hard.
+Release First is a simple solution to a hard problem — but simple is not easy, because it requires behavior change.

-This is the number one objection by engineers.
-We like to have things "Done" with a capital 'D' before anyone sees them.
+"It's not finished."
+Engineers' number one objection.
+We like things "Done" with a capital 'D' before anyone sees them.
 But we're not saying release the entire product on day one.
 Can you release the specification?
 A prototype?
 An automated build?
 Start small and expand over time.

 The Human Factor

 The biggest barrier to Release First is human nature.
-The BIG 1.0 Release fits our tendencies better — procrastination, excitement, and glory.
-Release First is boring at first, invisible, and rarely gets rewarded.
-Very few developers are naturally wired for it.
-Thus, Release First is not a technical problem but a cultural one.
+The BIG 1.0 Release fits our tendencies — procrastination, excitement, and glory.
+Release First is boring at first, invisible, and rarely rewarded.
+Few developers are naturally wired for it.
+Release First is not a technical problem but a cultural one.

 The Bottom Line

-The sole purpose of product development is to produce something that can be used and provides value.
-Release First cuts through the proxies and meta-data common in project management today, and focuses on the real thing — the release.
-Are we delivering real stuff to real users that is useful?
+The sole purpose of product development is to produce something useful.
+Release First cuts through the proxies and meta-data common in project management today and focuses on the real thing — the release.
+Are we delivering real stuff to real users?

 As system complexity increases, so do unknowns and risk.
 Release First reduces these risks by exposing unknowns early, building confidence through repetition, and keeping feedback loops short.